-Mbox supports three types of external video inputs: PCle cards, Blackmagic UltraStudio Thunderbolt devices, and other video capture devices - typically USB or Firewire devices.
-For best performance (i.e. lowest latency and best image quality), Mbox has native support for Blackmagic (Decklink and UltraStudio) and Active Silicon Phoenix devices.
-Other PCle cards that support AVfoundation capture formats may work, but not as well as Blackmagic or Active Silicon devices.
-USB/FireWire devices must output a AVFoundation compatible format and will usually have greater latency and lower quality than PCle or Thunderbolt devices.
+Mbox supports three types of external video inputs: PCIe cards, Blackmagic UltraStudio Thunderbolt devices, and other video capture devices - typically USB devices.
+For best performance (i.e. lowest latency and best image quality), Mbox has native support for Blackmagic (Decklink and UltraStudio) devices.
+Other PCIe cards that support AVfoundation capture formats may work, but may not work as well as Blackmagic devices.
+USB devices must output an AVFoundation compatible format and will usually have greater latency and lower quality than PCIe or Thunderbolt devices.

-Mbox Designer allows up to eight video inputs per server.
+The Mbox Designer license allows up to eight video inputs per server, the Studio/Studio+ license allows up to four inputs, and the Mini license allows up to two inputs.
 The actual number of inputs will depend on the video input device(s) used.
-Each of the eight inputs must be set up in advance to work properly with Mbox; setting the input type, input number, and video format.
+Each of the inputs must be set up in advance to work properly with Mbox; setting the input type, input number, and video format.